Explore potential ways to acquire TAE Technologies stock before the IPO. Accredited investors can access select pre-IPO companies at Equitybee.

 Opportunities may become more likely if the company raises additional rounds of venture capital, which could make headlines if the company’s technology continues to achieve objectives.

-Accredited investors can watch pre-IPO investing platforms such as Equitybee, Forge Global, Linqto, and EquityZen for TAE Technologies share availability.
+Accredited investors can monitor pre-IPO investing platforms such as Hiive, Equitybee, Forge Global, Linqto, and EquityZen for TAE Technologies availability.

 Check out our list of top pre-IPO investing platforms for current share availability.

-If shares become available, expect to pay at least a $10,000 investment minimum.
+Investment minimums range from $2,500 to $10,000 on these platforms.
 Signing up for online access to pre-IPO data and deal alerts is free.

-Non-accredited retail investors can bypass the accreditation requirement to own pre-IPO companies by owning the Fundrise Innovation Fund (review).
+Non-accredited retail investors can invest in pre-IPO companies by owning the Fundrise Innovation Fund (review).

 However, you cannot select individual pre-IPO companies, and TAE Technologies stock is not in the portfolio at this time.